Search for AI Tools

 Key features

-• Comprehensive statistical tools for various analyses
+• Comprehensive statistical tools for various analyses.

-• User-friendly interface integrated seamlessly with Excel
+• User-friendly interface seamlessly integrated with Excel.

-• Customizable options for tailored analysis
+• Customizable settings for tailored analyses.

 Pros

-• Wide range of statistical features
+• Broad range of statistical tests and models.

 Cons

-• Limited capabilities for very large datasets
+• Limited support for very large datasets.

 R (dplyr) homepage